 The following guidance will help you to obtain an up to date list of the active substances in the European Union from the EC database:

-- Please go to the following webpage EU Pesticides database.
-Click on "Search active substances" on the left hand side which will take you to another page.
+- Please go to the EU Pesticides database.
+Select 'Search active substances' on the left-hand side which will take you to another page.

-- To export the list to an Excel file, click on the "Export to Excel button.
+- To export the complete list to an Excel file, select the 'Export Active Substances’ button.

 Products only authorised for use on Winter Wheat can legally be used on Spring Wheat when this is sown in the autumn rather than the spring.
 However, before treating spring varieties sown in the autumn users should take note of any label varietal restrictions or contact the authorisation holder.